mbrukman/a-conceptual-overview-of-asyncio/readme.md

 Each time the event-loop iterates over its' queue of tasks, the watcher-task will be run and check how the db-request is getting along.
 After say 6 cycles through the event-loop, the watcher-task finally sees that the db-request has completed.
 So, it grabs the result of that request, and adds another Task to the queue to resume the `get_user_info` coroutine with the db-request result.

-## Conceputal Overview Part 2: the nuts & bolts
+## Conceputal Overview Part 2: The Nuts & Bolts

 #### coroutine.send(), await, yield & StopIteration